 3. James Hetfield and Kirk Hammett

-Metallica’s guitar reps James and Kirk stepped onto the turf San Francisco’s AT&T Park to provide some entertainment before the Giants’ 2013 fixture versus the Los Angeles Dodgers.
+Metallica’s guitar reps James and Kirk stepped onto the court of Game 3 of the 2019 NBA Finals to provide some entertainment before the Golden State Warriors' fixture versus the Toronto Raptors.
 Keep an ear out for Hetfield’s minor chords which makes everything sound a bit like a grand riff from …And Justice For All.
-It worked for the home team though, who won 2-1.
+It didn't quite work out for Metallica's home team though, as they lost to Toronto, who took home their first ever NBA title.

 Taken from their Alive III release, here’s the most straight-down-the-middle rendition of the national anthem you’ll ever hear.
 They even set off a volley of fireworks to give it that celebratory party feel.
 But then, every Kiss gig must feel like the fourth of July.